-Fraser Island is the superstar of the Sandy Straits.
-Explore the world’s largest sand island, only a 30-minute ferry ride from Hervey Bay.
 There’s no denying Fraser Island’s World Heritage-listed rock star status, with its tropical rainforests and endless white-sand beaches.
-It takes out a number of impressive gongs as it’s the biggest sand island with World Heritage status and the unofficial home of the dingo.
+It takes out a number of impressive gongs as it’s the world’s largest sand island and the unofficial home of the dingo.
 Check out these epic facts about Fraser Island here.

 Get amongst the silica sand around Lake MacKenzie or swe it out on the dunes to Lake Wabby.
 Hideout in lush rainforest around Central Station.
 Sandy Cape, Waddy Point, Indian Head and Middle Rocks are the best spots to fish for your dinner.
 Camp under your rainforest canopy at Central Station - one of the only places in the world where a rainforest grows in sand - or unwind at an eco resort or holiday home.